Policy analysis: Incremental policy

 An incremental policy model relies on features of incremental decision-making such as: satisficing, organizational drift, bounded rationality, and limited cognition, among others.
 Such policies are often called "muddling through" and represent a conservative tendency: new policies are only slightly different from old policies.
 Policy-makers are too short on time and other resources to make totally new policies; thus, past policies are accepted as having some legitimacy.
 When existing policies have sunk costs which discourage innovation, incrementalism is an easier approach than rationalism, and the policies are more politically expedient because they do not necessitate any radical redistribution of values.
-Such models necessarily struggle to, improve the acceptability of public policy.
+Such models often struggle to improve the acceptability of public policy.

 Criticisms of such a policy approach include: challenges to bargaining (i.e. not successful with limited resources), downplaying useful quantitative information, obscuring real relationships between political entities, an anti-intellectual approach to problems (i.e. the preclusion of imagination), and a bias towards conservatism (i.e. bias against far-reaching solutions).